Does Your Teen Need Counseling?

 "Adolescents self-harm for attention."

-FACT: Teens who self-harm typically hide their cuts and scars.
-They usually wear a lot of bracelets, long sleeve shirts, or cut in places that are not visible (thigh, upper arm, etc.).
-Teens who cut are not on Instagram or Snapchat putting their scars on display, instead they are cutting or self-harming in private, to deal with whatever pain is going on in their lives.
+FACT: A teen who self-harms typically hides her cuts and scars.
+She usually wears a lot of bracelets, long sleeve shirts, or cuts in places that are not visible (thigh, upper arm, etc.).
+Teenagers who cut are not on Instagram or Snapchat putting their scars on display, instead they are cutting or self-harming in private, to deal with whatever pain is going on in their lives.

 "Only girls self-harm."

-FACT: An increasing number of teenage boys are self-harming through cutting or other methods.
+FACT: An increasing number of teen boys are self-harming through cutting or other methods.
 Emotional instability and dysfunctional coping mechanisms do not know gender.
-Males and females have the same propensity to try things that feel good or numb the pain that they are feeling.
+Boys and girls have the same propensity to try things that feel good or numb the pain that they are feeling.
 It may be less common than with girls, but and increasing number of boys are self harming.

-Unfortunately, adolescents can experience many forms of trauma including abuse, sexual assault, auto accidents, death of family member(s), witnessing domestic violence, and loss of a friend or peer to suicide.
+Unfortunately, teens can experience many forms of trauma including abuse, sexual assault, auto accidents, death of family member(s), witnessing domestic violence, and loss of a friend or peer to suicide.
+These are among the most difficult circumstances a teen counselor can help your son or daughter with.
 Depending on the severity, a traumatic event can leave feelings such as: